Surya-LR/Datacourse_ContentDeveloper_Sample/SampleCourseMetric.md

 #### Proactive Actions:

-Based on this metric, proactive measure could include continous improvement of material and using it to promote courses as a marketing strategy.
-This can be more efficent by testing the content out with a smaller group before releasing it to the wider audience.
+Based on this metric, proactive measure could include continuous improvement of material and using it to promote courses as a marketing strategy.
+This can be more efficient by testing the content out with a smaller group before releasing it to the wider audience.

 #### Reactive Actions:

 In case of low recommendation Rates, action can be taken to address learner concerns, and help improve the overall quality and ensure the course meets learner expectations.
-Can also be a oppurtunity to set the a more suitable learner expectation as well.
+Can also be a opportunity to set the a more suitable learner expectation as well.

 ### Data collection for this metric

-Data for this metric can be collected as a post-course surveym with specific questions in the form of yes/no questions and/or a nurmeric scale.
+Data for this metric can be collected as a post-course survey with specific questions in the form of yes/no questions or a numeric scale.

-As aggregated information is needed, overall percentage of leaners who would recommend the course, this will be in summary form.
+As aggregated information is needed, overall percentage of learner who would recommend the course, this will be in summary form.